-ZO NI NG DI ST. RI(CTS 5 PEI RMITTED USES R- R-40 R-20 R- ?
-1 C-2 СЗ L·1 I-2 32 2 .
-Temporary fairs, bazaars and sales conducted by local non-profit organizations held on the premises, (the majority of which are owned by the sponsoring organization), subject to the following conditions: a.
-Duration shall not be more than 10 consecutive calendar days during any one calendar year. b.
-There shall be provision for adequate parking within 500 feet of the facility. c.
-Signage must comply with Section 34, Signs.
-Y Y Y Y Y Y Y Y Y 33.2 Clubs for golf, tennis, swimming and similar facilities. a.
-Golf facilities shall be located on a lot of not less than 50 acres or, if in combination with tennis, swimming, or similar facilities, not less than 60 acres.
-Tennis, swimming and similar facilities alone shall be located on a lot of not less than 10 acres. b.
-Unless located in an I-1, or I-2 zone, all club facilities, including club house, pro shop, restaurant, bar, locker rooms, or recreation hall shall be located not less than 200 feet from any property line and parking area and accessory buildings shall be located not less than 203 feet with adequate screening to include fencing and densely planted vegetation to obscure the parking and automobile lights from any property line.
-If any of the above are located in an I-1 or I-2 zone, the normal dimensional requirements set forth in Section 32, Schedule B, shall apply, as well as the normal parking setback requirements for Industrial zones as set forth in Section 33.1.7.1 P P P N N N N P P c.
-The furnishing of meals, refreshments, beverages and entertainment shall be incidental to the conduct of the facility, and provided that three-quarters of the customers' seats are located within an enclosed building of the facility.
-There shall be no living accommodations except for employees of the club. d.
-Golf facilities shall be so designated and located that there is no hazard to persons or property off the premises.
-All tees shall be located no less than 50 feet from any property line.
-There shall be no artificial lighting on the course itself and no play permitted after darkness.
+10N 30, SCHEDULE A, PERMITTED US 1 ZO NI ١G DI ST RI CT S PERMITTED USES R-80 R-40 R-20 R-20A C-1 C-2 C-3 I-1 I-2 organization owned by th conditions: a.
+Duration days dur b.
+There sh of the factors Fairs, bazaars and sales conducted by local non-profit is held on the premises, (the majority of which are elemented esponsoring organization), subject to the following a shall not be more than 10 consecutive calendaring any one calendar year. all be provision for adequate parking within 500 feet cility. must comply with Section 34, Signs.
+Y Y Y Y Y Y Y Y Y a.
+Golf faciacres or, facilities similar for than 10 at than 10 at the b.
+Unless look including or recreated any proper shall be left of the facility of the facility of the facility, and the facility of the olf, tennis, swimming and similar facilities. lities shall be located on a lot of not less than 50 if in combination with tennis, swimming, or similar, not less than 60 acres.
+Tennis, swimming and acilities alone shall be located on a lot of not less acres.
+Cated in an I-1, or I-2 zone, all club facilities, club house, pro shop, restaurant, bar, locker rooms, cion hall shall be located not less than 200 feet from erty line and parking area and accessory buildings ocated not less than 150 feet from any property line.
+It he above are located in an I-1 or I-2 zone, the limensional requirements set forth in Section 32, B, shall apply, as well as the normal parking equirements for Industrial zones as set forth in 3.1 and parking requirements set forth in Section ishing of meals, refreshments, beverages and ment shall be incidental to the conduct of the and provided that three-quarters of the customers' located within an enclosed building of the facility. all be no living accommodations except for es of the club. dities shall be so designated and located that there is do to persons or property off the premises.
+All tees located no less than 50 feet from any property line. all be no artificial lighting on the course itself and permitted after darkness.
+P P P N N N N P P